 How To Get A Good First Impression Of Eindhoven?

-Check out this Youtube video, the best Youtube video about Eindhoven I could find.
+Check out this Youtube video, the best video about Eindhoven I could find.

 Best Neighborhoods In Other Dutch Cities

-If you want to live in another Dutch city, check out the links below.
-First, however, you have to steel yourself for a significant commute with many traffic jams to reach your job in the Eindhoven region.
+Check out the links below if you want to live in another Dutch city.
+First, however, you must steel yourself for a significant commute with many traffic jams to reach your job in the Eindhoven region.